Faurisson affair: Preface to Mémoire en défense

 Chomsky's essay sparked an even greater controversy.
-Critics such as Pierre Vidal-Naquet attacked him for defending Faurisson personally against charges of anti-Semitism and upholding his work as historical inquiry:
+Critics such as Pierre Vidal-Naquet attacked him for defending Faurisson personally against charges of antisemitism and upholding his work as historical inquiry:

 The simple truth, Noam Chomsky, is that you were unable to abide by the ethical maxim you had imposed.
 You had the right to say: my worst enemy has the right to be free, on condition that he not ask for my death or that of my brothers.
 You did not have the right to say: my worst enemy is a comrade, or a "relatively apolitical sort of liberal".
 You did not have the right to take a falsifier of history and to recast him in the colors of truth.

-Vidal-Naquet offered the following argument to substantiate his characterization of Faurisson as an anti-semite:
+Vidal-Naquet offered the following argument to substantiate his characterization of Faurisson as an antisemite:

 I shall simply say: Faurisson's personal anti-Semitism, in fact, interests me rather little.
 It exists and I can testify to it, but it is nothing compared with the anti-Semitism of his texts.
 Is it anti-Semitic to write with consummate calm that in requiring Jews to wear the yellow star starting at the age of six "Hitler was perhaps less concerned with the Jewish question than with ensuring the safety of German soldiers"?
 Certainly not, within Faurisson's logic, since in the final analysis there is no practical anti-Semitism possible.
 But within Chomsky's logic?
 Is the invention of an imaginary declaration of war against Hitler, in the name of the international Jewish community, by an imaginary president of the World Jewish Congress, a case of anti-Semitism or of deliberate falsification?

 John Goldsmith writes that "Unsympathetic critics used it as an opportunity to brand Chomsky with anti-Semitic labels, but even critics potentially sympathetic to Chomsky's political views felt his remarks showed lack of judgment."

-Other critics held that Faurisson's statements were the archetype of anti-Semitism, and that the logical conclusion of Chomsky's statement would be that Nazism was not anti-Semitic.
+Other critics held that Faurisson's statements were the archetype of antisemitism, and that the logical conclusion of Chomsky's statement would be that Nazism was not antisemitic.
 The main argument for this is that Holocaust deniers are not interested in truth, but "motivated by racism, extremism, and virulent anti-Semitism".